 The research project pays particular attention to the latent tension between the regional and transregional appropriations of this saint as well as his multiple functions as a patron saint of the Habsburgs and the Wittelsbach dynasty and as a prominent patron saint of Bohemia.
 The declared aim of the project is to close the striking research gap that currently exists on the dynastic exploitation of St. John of Nepomuk in order to develop the basis for a differentiated sacral topography of Eastern Austria in the 18th century.

-The results of this project will be published in a comprehensive anthology (2022) under the title “The veneration of St. John of Nepomuk in Eastern Austria.
+The results of this project have been published in a comprehensive anthology (2022) under the title “The veneration of St. John of Nepomuk in Eastern Austria.
 The cult of the Saint between piety practice and medialisation“ (Studien und Forschungen aus dem Niederösterreichischen Institut für Landeskunde, vol. 78).